 - Expenses to be paid at £15 per day.

 Please state whether you are able to commit to a full or part time internship.

 Internship period: 3 months minimum

-Our Workshop Leaders usually come from an Arts or Drama background, but additional skills are very much encouraged!
-During workshops you will lead drama games, storytelling, writing scripts, directing and creating props, costumes and sets, supported by a co-facilitator.
+Our Workshop Leaders usually come from an art or drama background and sometimes arts psychotherapy.
+During workshops you will lead drama games, storytelling, write scripts, direct and create props, costumes and sets, supported by a co-facilitator.
 You may be required to devise your own activities based on a theme or classic children’s story, or you might be working to an existing Artburst workshop plan.
 All Workshop Leaders are expected to meet and plan sessions with their co-facilitator, as well packing materials, prepping for all sessions and attending any relevant training.

-Artburst Workshop Leaders are expected to have at least 2 years’ experience of delivering workshops with young people, with ideally a degree or professional qualification in your primary artform.
+Artburst Workshop Leaders are expected to have at least 2 years’ experience of leading workshops with young people, with ideally a degree or professional qualification in your primary artform.